 I am a member of the BACP (British Association of Counselling & Psychotherapy).
 I abide by their ethical framework.

-During 6 years in private practice, I have worked with people with a range of issues.
+During 12 years in private practice, I have worked with people with a range of issues.
 You never stop learning as a counsellor and I undertake regular professional development.
-I have studied short courses in other models of counselling; Narrative Therapy, Process Orientated Psychology and ACT (Acceptance & Commitment Therapy).
+I have studied short courses including; Trauma informed therapy, Therapy in Nature, Sand Tray work, Narrative Therapy, Process Orientated Psychology and ACT (Acceptance & Commitment Therapy).
 These all provide useful guides to therapy, but I feel it most important that I come to each session with an open mind and heart rather than a rigid set of techniques.